enzoleo/aircraft/README.md

 sudo apt-get install openjdk-14-jdk
 ```

-After executing this command in terminal, you should have already installed `OpenJDK` and `OpenJRE` correctly.
+After executing this command in terminal, you should have already installed `OpenJDK` correctly.
 Check the `java` version by `java -version` and you will get the following output if everything goes fine:

 ```reStructuredText
 openjdk version "14.0.2" 2020-07-14